All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is there a risk of developing tolerance to Ozempic?

-Pharmacological tolerance to semaglutide has not been demonstrated in clinical trials.
+Pharmacological tolerance to semaglutide hasn't been demonstrated in clinical trials.
 The plateau in weight loss is due to metabolic adaptation (lower caloric needs at a lower body weight), not reduced drug effectiveness.
 A1C improvements are similarly sustained over 2 years.

 Continue Your Ozempic Treatment with Confidence

 Two years on Ozempic provides meaningful, sustained improvements in blood sugar, cardiovascular risk, kidney health, and weight.
-To ensure your treatment remains optimized for the long term, regular clinical oversight is essential.
+To ensure your treatment remains improved for the long term, regular clinical oversight is important.
 FormBlends connects patients with providers who specialize in GLP-1 therapy for diabetes and weight management.

 Schedule a consultation to review your 2-year results and plan your continued treatment.